jeff-hykin/tamu_csce_635_labs/lab1/instructions/week1.md

         - in the `main.py` theres a "when_audio_chunk_received" use that to print a threshold when audio is over a certain volume
         - the audio array is a bunch of amplitudes, and it should always have a length of 2048.
 Try and detect the max/min value.
     - Curious / look-around action (demo of knowing how to move motors in rviz)
-        - Needs to involve at least 2 degrees of freedom
+        - Needs to involve at least 2 motors
         - Use the `Robot.move_towards_positions` inside of main.py.
     - Log a face communication message (demo of knowing communication through ROS)
         - Read the main.py and see if you can find how to send a message to the camera server when loud audio is detected